 |Osprey Aether AG 70||$310||5 lb.
 3.4 oz.||Nylon (210D & 500D)||60, 70, 85L||Top, front||7 exterior|

-The REI Traverse falls into our heavy hauler category, meaning it’s designed to withstand larger and heavier loads than smaller and lighter packs.
-This puts it head-to-head with some pretty legendary models like the Gregory Baltoro and Osprey Aether AG.
+The REI Traverse falls into our heavy hauler category, meaning that it’s designed for larger and heavier loads than lighter and smaller packs.
+This puts it head-to-head with legendary models like the Gregory Baltoro and Osprey Aether AG.
 All three packs have strong frames, supportive and high quality padding, and durable fabrics.
-They also trade weight savings for features, with a lot of exterior pockets, zippered access to the main compartment, and removable daypacks.
-Comfort is another shared strength, but if you are hauling a lot of extras (think 50 pounds or more) or doing light mountaineering, the Baltoro and Aether get the edge in carrying comfort.
-For the typical backpacking trip, however, the Traverse is just as good, and it’s a much better value at $60 to $70 less than those packs.
+They also trade weight savings for features, with ample exterior pockets, zippered access to the main compartment, and removable daypacks.
+Comfort is another shared strength, but if you are hauling a lot of extras (think 50 pounds or more) or doing light mountaineering, the Baltoro and Aether get the slight edge in carrying comfort (for more on these packs, see our in-depth Baltoro 75 and Aether 70 reviews).
+For typical backpacking trips, however, the Traverse is the better value at $81 to $61 less than those packs, respectively.

-Stepping down a bit in carrying abilities, Osprey’s very popular Atmos AG 65 is another strong competitor to the Traverse.
-We like the weight savings you get with the Atmos, although it’s only a modest 4-ounce difference and you get 5 liters less storage.
-And the mesh back panel and hipbelt on Osprey’s Anti-Gravity suspension is a class leader for ventilation and has a cushier feel than the firm padding on the Traverse.
-In terms of organization, it’s a close call: the Atmos includes a large mesh pocket, which we love, but the Traverse’s J-shaped zipper access to the main compartment is a feature we really miss on the Osprey.
-Those with lightweight and compact gear likely will prefer the Atmos—and may even want to opt for the 50-liter model—but the Traverse has a slightly superior feature set and can carry a heavy load better.
+Stepping down a bit in carrying abilities, Osprey’s popular Atmos AG 65 is another strong competitor to the Traverse.
+We like the 5-ounce weight savings you get with the Atmos (for 5 liters less of storage), and the mesh back panel and hipbelt on Osprey’s AG suspension is a class leader for ventilation and has an even closer feel than the padding on the Traverse.
+In terms of organization, the Traverse’s J-shaped zipper access to the main compartment is a feature we really miss on the Osprey.
+Those with lightweight and compact gear likely will prefer the Atmos—and may even want to opt for the 50-liter model—but the Traverse has a slightly superior feature set, can carry a heavy load better, and is $21 cheaper.

 Finally, REI’s own Flash 65 is an interesting alternative to the Traverse.
-To start, the Flash’s 65-liter capacity is better for overnight, weekend, and lightweight backpackers.
+To start, the Flash is significantly lighter at 3 pounds 10 ounces, and its 65-liter capacity is better for overnight, weekend, and lightweight backpackers.
 The Flash also has the same UpLift compression strap system, which impressed us with its ability to reduce strain on our back and hips.
-But the 1-pound lighter Flash falls well short of the Traverse in terms of comfort and durability—the padding isn’t as supportive and the 100-denier nylon body is more prone to tears.
-We think the Flash is a fine option for those looking to cut weight on a budget (the 65-liter Flash is $199), but the Traverse is the better overall design and our favorite pack currently made by REI.
+But the lighter Flash falls well short of the Traverse in terms of comfort and durability—the padding isn’t as supportive and the 100-denier nylon body is more prone to tears.
+We think the Flash is a fine option for those looking to cut weight or on a budget (the 65-liter Flash is $199), but the Traverse is the better overall

 Editor’s note: We usually provide a live price comparison table below our outdoor gear reviews, but the Traverse 70 is sold exclusively by REI.
 You can see the Traverse 70 page here and support us in the process.
 Thanks!